axelg1993/Flicks-Week1/README.md

 # Flicks-Week1
-This is the first weeks work
+This is the first weeks work.

 # Project 1 - *TONY*